Electronics-Pro/hacking_electronics_shop/README.md

 1. adminus: username used by admin in start_here_admin.py login.
 2. adminpa: password used by admin in start_here_admin.py login.
-3. mailus: email id from where confirmation messages are sent in start_here.py and start_here_admin.py (gmail, can be changed).
+3. mailus: email id from where confirmation messages are sent in start_here_admin.py (gmail, can be changed).
 4. mailpa: password of above address(make sure to change to less secure: https://myaccount.google.com/lesssecureapps or add python as a trusted user: https://myaccount.google.com/apppasswords).
 5. mysqlpa: add in your mysql password(considering user is "root").